The Ramblers (draft)

 When leaving, and before Croce gave an incisive answer, Rosie almost inaudibly whispers to her, “You did great.
 Italian politics are complicating our moral authority for the post-war settlement.”

 “I’ve read the names many times.
 It is fantastically different to know them with scale as more than narrative.
-This parallels, as things and events that do not seem real, the less than two month courtship of my wife that began after I received my draft notice on July 1st and my marriage in Texarkana on September 3rd.
-I reported for the bus to Basic Training at Camp Maxey on September 6th, 1943.
-The limited mail I have received has subjected me to self-doubts inflated by the constant stream of death pension ribbing from other members of my enlistment class, buck privates, motor heads, and NCOs.”
+This parallels, as things and events that do not seem real, the less than two-month courtship of my wife that began after I received my draft notice on July 1st and my marriage in Texarkana on September 3rd.
+I reported for the bus to Basic Training at Camp Maxey on September 6th.
+The limited mail I have received has subjected me to self-doubt inflated by the constant stream of death pension ribbing from other members of my enlistment class, buck privates, motor heads, and NCOs.”

 “We are friends and…yes, but no. I’ve traded in love with broken women since I first left home.
-Joyce and Vee are ideal examples of what love can be.
+Ruth Ann and Vee are ideal examples of what love can be.
 I don’t blame Vee for her waning enthusiasm.
-It is hard to love someone you don’t experience as real, when it is much easier to simply latch on to next person.”
+It is hard to love someone you don’t experience as real, when it is much easier to simply latch on to the next person.”

 “Piazza d’Aracoeli begins here at the base of Capitoline Hill.
-As we climb the marble steps of The Aracoeli Staircase to have a panoramic view of Rome, for a broader look at the palaces, to marvel at how with its simplicity the Fontana di Piazza d’Aracoeli is aggrandized by its placement , and, finally, to reach the basilica, tell me what Joyce thinks of Vee.
+As we climb the marble steps of The Aracoeli Staircase to have a panoramic view of Rome, for a broader look at the palaces, to marvel at how with its simplicity the Fontana di Piazza d’Aracoeli is aggrandized by its placement, and, finally, to reach the basilica, tell me what Ruth Ann thinks of Vee.
 Have you told her? “

-“Honestly, Maria, Joyce has aided the development of my perspective on love a great deal since she arrived in Italy.
+“Honestly, Maria, Ruth has tended to my perspective on love as if it were a garden since she arrived in Italy.
 I mentioned that I was involved with someone, but did not say marriage.
 Am I being dishonest or am I struggling to define what exists between me and Vee as more than just a notarized document and rings?
 I am better able to think about this dilemma by talking about it.
 Thanks for listening and being considerate.”

 “Is there anyone else?
 I know that broken loves linger with unresolved issues.
-With the war ending and demobilization, if you are to build something with Joyce, you will need to have an ongoing conversation of self-disclosure.”
+With the war ending and demobilization, if you are to build something with Ruth Ann, you will need to have an ongoing conversation of self-disclosure.”

-“My sisters, Pauline and Cora, are documenting two children from broken loves you are right about having linger issues to improve my Adjusted Service Rating Score.
+“My sisters, Pauline and Cora, are documenting two children from broken loves that do have lingering issues to improve my Adjusted Service Rating Score.
 Vee knows nothing about my past.”

 She paused to admire the picturesque landscape.
 “The announcement of our victory tour led me idly to envisage exploring these sites with my mother.
 This pleasing experience, I believe, is providing considerably more freedom to think about the meaningfulness and cultural importance of the architecture, landscapes, and statues as monuments of life than I would have had in the pressing concerns of celebrity.”